bjornblissing/osgoculusviewer/README.md

 OsgOculusViewer
 ===============

+**NOTE** This is an experimental branch with the goal of having support for SDK version 0.6.0.0. **NOTE**

 An OsgViewer with support for the Oculus Rift

-Last tested against Oculus SDK 0.5.0.1 Beta
+Last tested against Oculus SDK 0.6.0.0 Beta

-To be able to use the osgViewer::ViewConfig version you will need to use OpenSceneGraph 3.2.0 or later.

 License